- About this policy

 - Transfers of data outside of the European Economic Area

 - Your rights

 About this policy

-Shelter helps millions of people every year struggling with bad housing or homelessness through our advice, support and legal services.
+Shelter and Shelter Scotland help millions of people every year struggling with bad housing or homelessness through our advice, support and legal services.
 We campaign to make sure that one day, no one will have to turn to us for help.

 As part of our work, we collect and process personal data about the people who interact with us.
 The kind of data we collect depends on how people use our services, whether that’s getting advice, supporting our campaigns, making donations, booking on training courses or volunteering.

 We only collect the bare minimum we need to offer our services and do our work.
 We are completely committed to protecting your data and privacy, and pride ourselves on taking great care to ensure it stays completely safe.

 We promise we’ll never share or sell your personal data to a third-party organisation for marketing, fundraising or campaigning purposes.

 This notice outlines what data we collect, how we may use it, how we protect your data and your rights, and how you can exercise those rights.

 Shelter, the National Campaign for Homeless People Limited (including Shelter Scotland, which forms part of Shelter), company number 01038133, registered charity numbers 263710 (England and Wales) and SC002327 (Scotland), of 88 Old Street, London, EC1V 9HU, and